End-to-End PKI and TLS Automation

 Current State

-- Service active (minimal unit), authenticates via AppRole, writes
+- Service active (minimal unit), authenticates via AppRole, writes the rendered leaf material, and attempts labeled container reloads.

-- Proxy CA Agent (e.g., user
+- Proxy CA Agent:

-- Service active (minimal unit), writes
+- Service active (minimal unit), writes the NGINX CA chain under the proxy user’s home.

 - Post-hook: Unified and environment-agnostic; uses container label

-tls=true. - CA Distribution: Automated to
+tls=true. - CA Distribution: automated per service user.

 Pending/Partial: